/* Rambling Owl addition to remove page titles from blogs */

 Epic failures ....

-“Hugely enjoyed the walk today.
+"Hugely enjoyed the walk today.
 We had the advantage of two cars and made use of this.
-My car was left at what would be the end of the walk and we then drove in @DarkFarmOwl's [Marks] car to the start of the walk about 12 miles away.
-We could then do the walk and finish by taking my car back to his car, where we would then drive home in our respective cars.
+My car was left at what would be the end of the walk and we then drove in Mark's car to the start, about twelve miles away.
+We could then do the walk and finish by taking my car back to his car.
 Good logistics.
 Trouble is, I had The Bright Idea.
-I didn't want to walk whilst carrying my house keys on me, so asked bro if I could leave them secure in his car - he was happy to do so.
+I didn't want to walk whilst carrying my house keys, so asked bro if I could leave them secure in his car.
 We enjoyed a good few hours walking and were lucky with the weather, the rain only got going as we finished.
-We were on the final field and it seemed that @DarkFarmOwl had been ruminating.
-"Those keys you left in my car," he said, "Did they include your car keys?"
+We were on the final field and it seemed that Mark had been ruminating.
+'Those keys you left in my car,' he said.
+'Did they include your car keys?'
 My heart sank.
-So, it was a phone call for a quote from a not so local taxi firm and me staring helplessly at my totally unusable car.
-It was a piece of absent minded brilliance that cost us £25 to taxi back to bro's car, then a drive back to my car.
-Sheer Laurel and Hardy.”
+So, it was a phone call for a quote from a not-so-local taxi firm and me staring helplessly at my totally unusable car.
+It was a piece of absent-minded brilliance that cost us £25 to taxi back to bro's car, then a drive back to my car.
+Sheer Laurel and Hardy."

 Sunset at Whatcote